 -The diff lock gear is not recommended for jumps and high speed bashing because it increases the load on the whole drive train.

 -Minimum 2 channel transmitter and receiver.
-This is the cheapest i can recommend
+Cheap:

 This is better because you can mix the steering in programming